ecmwf/kronos/README.rst

 2. Usage
 --------
-Kronos Modeller reads profiled workload data (.KPF format) and generates a synthetic schedule (KSF format).
+Kronos Modeller reads profiled workload data (.KProfile format) and generates a synthetic schedule (KSF format).
 Kronos Executor reads a synthetic schedule (KSF format) and executes it on a HPC system

 3. Kronos File formats